lalit21984/wnbserver/README.md

 Step 7: Access WandB Server

-Once the deployment is complete, you can access the WandB server using the Route53 public url IP created by the terraform.
+Once the deployment is complete, you can access the WandB server using the Route53 public url IP created by the terraform i.e www.wnb.lalitkumarsahu.com.
 You can get the URL with the output variable in terraform cli.

 Step 8: Login to the WandB Server